frustberg/Intelligent-Task-Management-System-with-AI-Powered-Insights/READme.md

 - Predict task priority via AI Service API.
 - Retrieve analytics reports via Analytics Service API.

-## Contributing
-- Fork the repository and create a new branch for your features.
-- Commit changes with clear messages.
-- Submit a pull request for review.

 ## Contact
 For any queries, contact: abhishekmahajan235@gmail.com